XxoraxX/Facebook-SMS-Recover-Method/README.md

 # Facebook-SMS-Recover-Method

-Facebook SMS Recover Method V1.0 tool will help you recover your facebook account using Facebook SMS Recover Method
+*Facebook SMS Recover Method V1.0*
+Tool will help you recover your facebook account using Facebook SMS Recover Method

 ##How It Work